co-cddo/dds/README.md

 # Design a Data Share protoptype
 Prototypes of the Design a Data Share tools and services.
-These include journeys for both acquirer and supplier personas and may eventually be merged with other prototypes in this repo
+These include journeys for both acquirer and supplier personas and may eventually be merged with other prototypes in this repo.

 ## Stack details